jren99/pic16b_project_LA_Travel_Planner/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-After the users open the webapp locally on their computers, the users can see **six clickable buttons** on the top of our webapp.
+After the users open the webapp locally on their computers, the users can see **six clickable buttons** on the top of the webapp:
-* **Home**: This page mainly consists of an introduction, such as the purpose and the basic structure, of our webapp.
+* **Home**: This page mainly consists of an introduction, such as the purpose and the basic structure, of the webapp.
+* **Tourist Attraction Recommendations**: This is the start of the users' journey in LA.
+Users can see a data list of all the recommended tourist attractions that we got the data through webscraping on TripAdvisor.
+After the users input a keyword in the search box and click **Search**, the users may see another **two clickable buttons**.
+The users may click **Click here to see all the possible tourist sites** to see a filtered data list that all the tourist sites contain that keyword will be shown in the list.
+If the users want to try again to input another keyword, the users may click **Try a new keyword**.
+* **Hotel Recommendations**: The users are also able to check the hotels in LA.
+Similarly, the users can see a list of all the recommended hotels in LA, and we also provided the search box for the users to only see the hotels containing the input keyword by the users.
+* **Restaurant Recommendations**: After the users entering this webpage, the users will be able to see a data list containing all the recommended foods in LA.
+The users can also filter the data list based on their input keyword, such as entering Japanese to search for all the restaurants that provided Japanese foods.